ShadowMinhja/react-native-azure-mobile-apps-client/README.md

 [This page](./offline-sync.md) explains the offline data sync feature in detail.

-## API reference
+## API documentation

-Refer https://azure.github.io/azure-mobile-apps-js-client for detailed API reference.
+Refer https://azure.github.io/azure-mobile-apps-js-client for detailed documentation of the APIs.

 ## SDK downloads